How To Keep Mice Out Of a Camper (Science-Backed Methods)

 • Campers also provide valuable protection from harsh weather conditions and temperature drops.
 This is why it’s more common for mice to invade your camper in winter (and another reason you should learn how to winterize your camper properly).

-• Parking your camper near a food source, like a trash bin at a campsite, or leaving crumbs and open food containers in your vehicle, increases the chance that mice will make it their home.
+• Parking your camper near a food source, like a trash bin at a campsite, or leaving crumbs and open food containers in your vehicle increases the chance that mice and other critters will make it their home.

-As you can see, your camper provides the ideal living space for rodents.
-Now, couple that with easy entry into most RVs, and you can see why mice infestations are such a common occurrence.
+As you can see, campers, whether a small camper van or a large Class-A, provide the ideal living space for rodents.
+Now, couple that with easy entry into most RVs, and you can see why mouse infestations are such a common occurrence.

 Where Do Mice Enter a Camper?